 “It is very important that we develop and test a few deflection techniques sufficiently so that we know we have a viable ‘toolbox’ of deflection capabilities to implement when we inevitably discover an asteroid on an impact trajectory,” Johnson says.

-William Ailor, principal engineer for Aerospace Corp. in El Segundo, Calif., adds that the potential for an asteroid collision is a long-term challenge for scientists and engineers.
+William Ailor, principal engineer for Aerospace Corp. in El Segundo, California, adds that the potential for an asteroid collision is a long-term challenge for scientists and engineers.

 “These types of analyses are really timely because this is a problem we’ll have basically forever,” Ailor says.
 “It’s nice that we’re getting young people thinking about it in detail, and I really applaud that.”